laylaroad/react-stellar-burger/README.md

 Application features:

-- User registration;
+- User registration
-- Assembling complete burgers using the implemented React DnD technology;
+- Assembling complete burgers using the implemented React DnD technology
-- Placing custom orders;
+- Placing custom orders
-- Accessing a personal profile to update personal information and view the history of personal burger orders;
+- Accessing a personal profile to update personal information and view the history of personal burger orders
-- Viewing the history of all orders, even without being a registered user;
+- Viewing the history of all orders, even without being a registered user
-- Real-time updates of order history and counts without page refreshes, thanks to WebSocket technology.
+- Real-time updates of order history and counts without page refreshes, thanks to WebSocket technology

 Technologies: